jacobxperez/essentials/README.md

 ## About

-[Essentials](https://jacobxperez.github.io/essentials/) is a composable front-end framework for web development.
+[Essentials](https://jacobxperez.github.io/essentials/) is a modular front-end framework for web designers.
+Unlike other monolith frameworks, Essentials provides a minimum set of components, yet allows for the creation of unique individual designs.

 ## Getting Started